Monte Carlo simulations

-- Distributions are associated to random variables.
-XLSTAT gives a choice of more than 20 distributions to describe the uncertainty on the values that a variable can take.
+Distributions are associated with random variables.
+XLSTAT gives a choice of more than 20 distributions to describe the uncertainty of the values that a variable can take.
 For example, you can choose a triangular distribution if you have a quantity for which you know it can vary between two bounds, but with a value that is more likely (a mode).
 At each iteration of the computation of the simulation model, a random draw is performed in each distribution that has been defined.

-- Statistics allow to track a given statistic a result variable.
+Statistics allow tracking a given statistic as a result variable.
 For example, we might want to monitor the standard deviation of a result variable.

 A correct model should comprise at least one distribution and one result.
 Models can contain any number of these four elements.